ijsto/cypress-snippets/README.md

 ## Installation

-- Launch the Command Pallete (Ctrl + Shift + P or ⌘Cmd + Shift + P) and type "Install Extensions" (or navigate from the sidebar to Extensions tab).
+- Launch the Command Palette (Ctrl + Shift + P or ⌘Cmd + Shift + P) and type "Install Extensions" (or navigate from the sidebar to Extensions tab).
 - In search box type in "iJS" and choose the Cypress Snippets by iJS
 - Install the extension (you may need to relaunch VS Code)
 - Get a coffee, a cookie and celebrate by writing some cool Cypress.io tests more efficiently than ever! :)